Prints guide

 Every print has a surrounding white border.
 The border width is 10% of the longest edge measurement.

-For example, if you select photographic or art paper with the longest edge of 100cm, the 10% border that surrounds the image will be 10cm on all sides.
+For example, if you select photographic or art paper with a longest edge of 100 centimetres, the 10% border that surrounds the image will be 10 centimetres on all sides.

-For example, if you select a stretched canvas with the longest edge of 100cm, the 10% border that surrounds the image will be 10cm on all sides.
-However, this border wraps around the edges of the structure that stretches it, which means the sides are white (and the image fills the full front face of the canvas).
+If you select a stretched canvas with a longest edge of 100 centimetres, the 10% border that surrounds the image will be 10 centimetres on all sides.
+However, this border wraps around the edges of the structure that stretches it, which means the sides are white and the image fills the full front face of the canvas.

 Actual image size